blockchain-v/bcv-backend/README.md

 1. start ganache, optionally add the `truffle-config.js` as project to read the smart contract values and see events
 2. cd into `bcv-contract/src` and run `truffle migrate --reset`
+3. Inside the `blockchain-v/bcv-docker` directory:
-3. start db: `docker compose up db`
+   1. start db: `docker compose up db`
-4. in frontend change in truffleService.js: `import vnfContractData from '../../../bcv-contract/src/build/contracts/VNFDeployment.json'`
-5. start frontend: `yarn serve` (we'll have to copy from the /bcv-contract at some point to run this with docker (outside of context right now))
+   2. start frontend: `docker compse up bcv-frontend` (might require .env changes)
-6. start the Tacker VM
+4. start the Tacker VM
-7. adjust your backend .env
+5. adjust your backend .env
    1. to your local tacker VM config (can be read from the tacker dashboard at API Access)
    2. the SC addresses to ones from your local ganache setup (will be used to register the backend)
+6. run the backend:
-8. start the backend in parent directory: e.g. `python3 -m openapi_server`
+   1. local development: start the backend in `blockchain-v/bcv-backend` directory:
+      1. `pip3 install -r test-requirements.txt`
+      2. `python3 -m openapi_server`
+   2. Or inside the `blockchain-v/bcv-docker` directory: `docker compse up bcv-frontend`

 ### Tests
 - `